 All that shopping works up an appetite, and luckily, you’ll have delicious Vietnamese cuisine at your fingertips in the Old Quarter.
-At night, enjoy the atmosphere and array of local goods to choose from at the night market stalls, like crab spring rolls, bún thang (rice vermicelli with chicken or pork), and Bánh Cuốn (rolled cakes).
+One of the best things to do in Hanoi at night is to enjoy the atmosphere and array of local goods to choose from at the night market stalls, like crab spring rolls, bún thang (rice vermicelli with chicken or pork), and Bánh Cuốn (rolled cakes).
 You’ll get a true taste of Vietnamese culture with a visit to Hanoi’s Old Quarter.

 Angthong National Marine Park, Thailand